Spurs vs. Trail Blazers odds, prediction, time: 2026 NBA playoff picks, Game 5 best bets by proven model

 The San Antonio Spurs will look to punch their tickets to the second round of the NBA playoffs 2026 when they meet the Portland Trail Blazers on Tuesday.
 San Antonio (62-20) lead this series, 3-1, after Victor Wembanyama's return spurred a 114-93 road victory on Sunday.
 No. 7 Portland (42-40) wasn't able to take advantage of temporarily stealing home-court advantage as it dropped both Games 3 and 4 at home.
 The Spurs are 13-2 over their last 15 postseason games versus the Blazers.

 Tipoff is at 9:30 p.m.
 ET from Frost Bank Center in San Antonio.
-The Spurs won two of three matchups in the regular season.
-San Antonio is a 12.5-point favorite in the latest Blazers vs. Spurs odds from FanDuel Sportsbook, while the over/under for total points scored is 215.5.
+San Antonio is an 11.5-point favorite in the latest Blazers vs. Spurs odds from FanDuel Sportsbook, while the over/under for total points scored is 215.5.
 Before making any Spurs vs. Blazers picks, check out the Spurs vs. Trail Blazers predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
-The model entered the first full week of the 2026 NBA playoffs on a sizzling 24-9 roll (73%) on top-rated NBA spread picks this season.
+The model entered the second full week of the 2026 NBA playoffs on a sizzling 25-9 roll (74%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.

 Now, the model has simulated Spurs vs. Trail Blazers 10,000 times and just revealed its coveted NBA picks and betting predictions.
 You can head to SportsLine now to see the model's picks-.
 Here are several NBA odds and NBA betting lines for Trail Blazers vs. Spurs: